 Advanced Trauma Care for Nurses

-The ATCN and ATLS programmes aim to reduce the number of preventable and needless deaths and disabilities resulting from trauma.
-Their characteristic feature is that they adopt a clear and systematic approach to the assessment and treatment of multi-injured patients.
-They are important tools not only for guidance in the treatment of injured patients in Emergency Departments and Intensive Care Units but also for management of mass casualties.
-The programmes focus on the treatment of patients, particularly in the first hour after the injury, covering their resuscitation, stabilization, reassessment and, if necessary, evacuation to more specialized medical units.
-The simultaneous training of doctors and nurses assists in developing a common language and a joint approach as regards the assessment and treatment of multi-injured patients, it promotes cooperation and it optimizes results.
+The purpose of the ATCN and ATLS programs is to reduce predictable and unjust deaths and disabilities from trauma.
+Their distinguishing feature is that they present a clear and systematic approach to the assessment and treatment of polytrauma.
+They are important tools for guiding the treatment of injured people in the Emergency Department, Intensive Care Units, as well as for the management of mass casualties.
+They emphasize the treatment of the patient, especially in the first hour after the injury, referring to his resuscitation, stabilization, reassessment, and transfer, if necessary, to a more specialized medical and nursing unit.
+The simultaneous training of doctors and nurses helps to develop a common language and a common line in the assessment and treatment of multiple trauma, promotes collaboration and optimizes the outcome.

-The ATCN programme is operated under the auspices of the American non-profit organization of nurses Society of Trauma Nurses (STN), which addresses the care of injured patients.
-Every four years, ATCN material is updated with new scientific data in order to incorporate new and potentially even safer skills.
+The ATCN program is under the auspices of the American non-profit organization of nurses dealing with trauma care, the Society of Trauma Nurses (STN).
+The ATCN material is renewed every 4 years following the new scientific data, in order to incorporate new and perhaps even safer skills.

-ATCN was created in the early 1980s at the Shock Trauma Center, USA.
-In 1997, STN undertook responsibility for the programme and has since offered it as its flagship education initiative.
-In 2000, the ATLS subcommittee of ACS officially recognized and approved the broad implementation of the ATCN combined with the ATLS programme, both in the USA and worldwide.
-In Europe, ATCN is taught in 10 countries.
+The ATCN was created in the early 1980s at the Shock Trauma Center in the US.
+In 1997 STN assumed responsibility for the program and has since offered it as the flagship of its educational initiatives.
+In 2000 the ATLS Subcommittee of the ACS formally recognized and approved the widespread implementation of ATCN in conjunction with the ATLS program, both in the US and worldwide.
+In Europe ATCN is taught in 10 countries.

-The ATCN programme as well as a series of education programmes on trauma management are implemented in accordance with Law 4655/2020 (Government Gazette, Series I, No 16/31-1-2020), with the exclusive financial support of Stavros Niarchos Foundation (SNF), over a five-year pilot phase.
-The cooperating bodies are the National and Kapodistrian University of Athens (UoA), Health Units SA (AEMY SA), the Ministry of Health and R&P, which has been designated responsible for the financial management and technical supervision of these programmes.
-After the lapse of the five-year period, financial support continues to be provided through resources of the Ministry of Health.
+Collaborating bodies are the National and Kapodistrian University of Athens (NKUA), the Company of Health Units (AEMY SA), the Ministry of Health and R&P, which has been appointed responsible for the financial management and technical supervision of these programs.
+After the five years have passed, the financial support continues with resources from the Ministry of Health.

-ATCN and ATLS have a common theoretical part (13 interactive discussions) and a distinct practical part, which consists of the following:
+ATCN and ATLS have a common theoretical part (13 interactive discussions) and are separated in the practical part, which consists of: